 Valentine’s Day is a holiday that kind of demands taking a stand.
 You either are for it, or against it.
 Going big or staying home.
-So even though for lots of us, totally skipping the event is a nonstarter there are great reasons to extend it, kind of romantic double dipping if you like.
-On the other hand, if you completely are looking to blow it off entirely, there are lots of good reasons to Valentine’s Day altogether and treat yourself to a weekend at the beach.”
+So even though for lots of us, totally skipping the event is a nonstarter, there are great reasons to extend it, romantic double dipping if you like.
+On the other hand, if you completely are looking to blow it off entirely, there are lots of good reasons to skip Valentine’s Day altogether and treat yourself to a weekend at the beach.

 Revisiting Valentine’s Day

 It is popular (and this week pretty common) to do a little Valentine’s Day bashing, but it also is a little too easy.
 Yes, it is a greeting card holiday.
 Yes, many people think it espouses unrealistic attitudes about love, romance and gender roles.
 Yes, it leaves those who don’t have a significant other out.
 For my part, I like celebrating it.
 I feel as if it is an excuse to keep cabin fever at bay, and I take the holiday as a suggestion, not a fiat.
 That is, I think it’s a good idea to do something, but I don’t have to do what I’m told.

 For the last few years, my wife and I have moved Valentines day to a convenient weekend that isn’t also Valentines Day weekend.
 There is chocolate, a little something sparkly and a night out.
 I bump all these things forward or backward, though, because we can get better service, better tables and better room rates by bending the rules just a little bit.
 Here are my four favorite reasons to postpone Valentine’s Day one week this year.
 I’ll be celebrating on the 23rd*** and doing many of these things (I’m not surfing, though).
 Here’s why you should join me in Ocean City on Saturday, February 23rd!

 A can’t miss Shore Craft Beer Festival is the 23rd